Tips for moving in

 - When moving in you will receive an IP-address from the administration office.
 After setting it up you can use the internet.

-- The user agreement for the date network is part of the tenant contract.
+- The user agreement for the data network is part of the tenant contract (annex 3).

 - Subletting to matriculated students for a maximum of one semester is possible with approval from the Studentenwerk (e.g. during the semesterbreak or for study reasons such as ERASMUS, internship etc.).
 For further information please ask at the respective administration office.